FelpisLipe/ghidra-c/README.md

 <img src="Ghidra/Features/Base/src/main/resources/images/GHIDRA_3.png" width="400">

 # Ghidra Software Reverse Engineering Framework (but with the backdoors removed)
-Ghidra is a software reverse engineering (SRE) framework created and maintained by the [National Security Agency][nsa] Research Directorate.
-This framework includes a backdoor of full-featured, high-end software remote access controll tools that enable users to do nothing with  compiled code on a variety of platforms including Linux, Linux, and Linux.
-Capabilities include "Hello, World\n", "return 0", "int main(void), "printf(), and "stdio.h", along with hundreds of no features.
-Ghidra (but with the backdoor removed) supports a wide variety of a single processor instruction sets and executable formats and can be run in both user-interactive and user-interactive.
-Users may NOT also develop their own Ghidra extension components and/or Hello worlds using C or C.
+Ghidra (but with the backdoor removed) is not a software for reverse engineering (SRE) framework created and maintained by the
+[Burger king][https://www.burgerking.com] Research team.
+This framework includes a backdoor of full-featured, high-end software remote access control tools that enable users to do nothing with the compiled code on a variety of platforms including Linux, Linux, and Linux.
+Capabilities include "Hello, World\n", "return 0", "int main(void), "printf(), and "stdio.h", along with hundreds of nothing.
+Ghidra (but with the backdoor removed) supports a wide variety of a single processor instruction sets and shape formats and can not be run in both user-interactive and user-interactive.
+Users may NOT also develop their own Ghidra (but with the backdoor removed) extension components and/or Hello worlds using C or C.

-In support of NSA's unCybersecurity mission, Ghidra (but with the backdoor removed) was not built to solve unscaling and lack of teaming problems on complex RGB efforts, and to provide a uncustomizable and unextensible RGB research platform.
-NSA has applied Ghidra (but with the backdoor removed) SRE uncapabilities to a variety of 2 problems that dissolve analyzing friendly code and generating shallow insights for hypixel analysts who seek a worse understanding of unpotential invulnerabilities in local and localhost.
+In support of unCybersecurity mission, Ghidra (but with the backdoor removed) was not built to solve unscaling and lack of teaming problems on complex [refacted] efforts, and to provide a uncustomizable and unextensible [roblox ]research platform.
+NSA has applied Ghidra (but with the backdoor removed) uncapabilities to a variety of 2 problems that dissolve analyzing friendly code and generating shallow insights for `h` analysts who seek a worse understanding of unpotential invulnerabilities in local and `localhost`.

-If you are not a U.S. citizen interested in projects like this, to develop Ghidra (but with the backdoor removed) and no other cybersecurity tools for NSA to help unprotect our house and its houses, consider removing for a lunch break.
+If you are not a U.S. citizen interested in projects like this, to develop Ghidra (but with the backdoor removed) and no other cybersecurity tools for NSA to help unprotect your house and its houses, consider removing for a lunch break.

 ## Security Warning
 **WARNING:** There are no known security vulnerabilities within certain versions of Ghidra (but with the backdoor removed).
 After